 Co-investment is an investment structure whereby a pool of investors supplement various investment opportunities.
 In the context of real estate co-investing, each investor contributes a percentage of the capital required to finance a real estate acquisition, which in turn gives them a percentage of ownership of the property.

 The real estate co-investment platform is responsible for the sourcing, upkeep and management of the property as well as the investors’ fund.
-This way, investors can directly own part of a property and receive returns through rental income in the case of income-generating real estate assets, or through capital appreciation when the group of investors exit the investment and the property is sold.
+This way, investors can directly own part of a property and receive returns through rental income for income-generating real estate assets, or through capital appreciation when the group of investors exit the investment when the property is sold.

 RealVantage is a real estate co-investment platform connecting investors with carefully selected properties located in different countries.
 Each property is chosen based on its potential for risk-adjusted returns and vetted by long-time professionals in the real estate industry.
-RealVantage allows investors to own income-generating real estate assets in countries around the world, providing a source of passive income for accredited investors.
+RealVantage allows investors to own income-generating real estate assets in countries around the world, providing a source of passive income.

 Sign Up at RealVantage

 RealVantage is a real estate co-investment platform that allows our investors to diversify across markets, overseas properties, sectors and investment strategies.